 Daubert et al. made various demands on the proposed solution.
-Concerning the protection of privacy in general:
+With regard to the protection of privacy in general:

-- Confidentiality: Messages exchanged between sender and receiver should be transmitted secretly. - Anonymity: A individual user should not be identifiable within a set of users (anonymity set).
+- Confidentiality: Messages exchanged between sender and receiver should be transmitted secretly. - Anonymity: A certain user should not be identifiable within a set of users (anonymity set).

-Also, concerning the design of the implementation:
+And with regard to the design of the implementation:

-• Understandable privacy: The user should decide for himself which level of privacy protection he chooses for his messages.
-The system should reasonably communicate this.
+- Understandable privacy: The user should decide for himself which level of privacy protection he chooses for his messages.
+The system should communicate this in an understandable way. - Simple group management: Group memberships should be managed quickly and easily.

-- Simple group management: Group memberships should be managed quickly and easily. - Low overhead: The client should have the full functionality of the original client and have as little overhead as possible for the extended functionality.
+• Low overhead: The client should have the full functionality of the original client and have as little overhead as possible for the extended functionality.